-HOW TO PROTECT YOURSELF FROM A DATA BREACH
+HOW TO PROTECT YOUR WORKFORCE AGAINST A DATA BREACH

-So what’s the best way to protect your organisation's increasingly remote workforce?
+So, what’s the best way to protect your increasingly remote workforce?
 Here are five key pillars to a people-centric cybersecurity strategy.

 Secure personal activities on corporate devices

-To combat this threat, you must implement an adaptive, risk-based solution that meets your organisation’s security needs without getting in the users’ way.
-Instead of a one-size-fits-all approach, your solution should tailor web and email isolation controls according to users’ unique vulnerabilities.
+To combat this threat, you must implement an adaptive, risk-based solution that meets your organization’s security needs without getting in the users’ way.
+Instead of a one-size-fits-all approach, your solution should tailor isolation controls according to users’ unique data breach vulnerabilities.

 Protect the email channel

-End-to-end email security is crucial to detecting, combatting and remediating phishing attacks across your organisation.
+End-to-end email security is crucial to detecting, combatting and remediating data breaches caused by phishing attacks across your organization.
 An effective email security solution must grant you: